vrothberg/vgrep/README.md

          selectors: '3' (single), '1,2,6' (multi), '1-8' (range)
           commands: print, show, context, tree, delete, files, quit, ?
 ```
 The vgrep commands can be passed directly to the ``--show/-s`` flag, for instance as ``--show "c5 1-10"`` to show the five context lines of the first then matched lines.
-Futhermore, the commands can be executed in an interactive shell via the ``--interactive/-i`` flag.
+Furthermore, the commands can be executed in an interactive shell via the ``--interactive/-i`` flag.
 Running ``vgrep --interactive`` will enter the shell directly, ``vgrep --show 1 --interactive`` will first open the first matched line in the editor and enter the interactive shell after.

 vgrep supports the following commands:

 - ``print`` to limit the range of matched lines to be printed. ``p 1-12,20`` prints the first 12 lines and the 20th line.
 - ``show`` to open the selectors in an user-specified editor (requires selectors).
 - ``context`` to print the context lines before and after the matched lines. ``c10 3-9`` prints 10 context lines of the matching lines 3 to 9.
 Unless specified, vgrep will print 5 context lines.
-- ``tree`` to print the amount of matches for each directory in the tree.
+- ``tree`` to print the number of matches for each directory in the tree.
-- ``files`` will print the amount of matches for each file in the tree.
+- ``files`` will print the number of matches for each file in the tree.
 - ``quit`` to exit the interactive shell.
 - ``?`` to show the help for vgrep commands.